Nonlinear Rayleigh-Taylor instability of the viscous surface wave in an infinitely deep ocean: Nonlinear instability

-and require that the coefficients $\Csf_j$ satisfying \eqref{NormalizedCond_1}-\eqref{NormalizedCond_2}.
-Due to the compatibility conditions \eqref{CompaCond}, we cannot set $U^M(0,x)$ as the initial data for the nonlinear equations \eqref{EqPertur}.
-With the help of an abstract argument in \cite[Section 5C]{JT13}, we obtain the modified initial data $U_0^{\delta,M}(x)$. \begin{proposition} There exist a number $\delta_0>0$ and a family of initial data
+to approximate the nonlinear equations \eqref{EqPertur} and require that the coefficients $\Csf_j$ satisfying \eqref{NormalizedCond_1}-\eqref{NormalizedCond_2}.
+Due to the compatibility conditions \eqref{CompaCond}, we cannot set $U^\sN(0,x)$ as the initial data for the nonlinear equations \eqref{EqPertur}.
+With the help of an abstract argument in \cite[Section 5C]{JT13}, we obtain the modified initial data $U_0^{\delta,\sN}(x)$. \begin{proposition} There exist a number $\delta_0>0$ and a family of initial data

-for $\delta \in (0,\delta_0)$ such that \begin{enumerate} \item $U_0^{\delta,M}$ satisfies the compatibility conditions \eqref{CompaCond} and $\cE_f(U_\star^{\delta,M}) \leq C_M^\star <\infty$ with $C_M^\star$ being independent of $\delta$, \item the nonlinear equations \eqref{EqPertur} with the above initial data $U_0^{\delta,M}$ has a unique solution $U^{\delta,M}$ satisfying that $\sup_{0\leq t<T^{\max}}\cE_f(U^{\delta,M}(t))<\infty$. \end{enumerate} \end{proposition}
+for $\delta \in (0,\delta_0)$ such that \begin{enumerate} \item $U_0^{\delta,\sN}$ satisfies the compatibility conditions \eqref{CompaCond} and $\cE_f(U_\star^{\delta,\sN}) \leq C_\sN^\star <\infty$ with $C_\sN^\star$ being independent of $\delta$, \item the nonlinear equations \eqref{EqPertur} with the above initial data $U_0^{\delta, \sN}$ has a unique solution $U^{\delta,\sN}$ satisfying that $\sup_{0\leq t<T^{\max}}\cE_f(U^{\delta,\sN}(t))<\infty$. \end{enumerate} \end{proposition}